Coconut lysine-arginine content for herpes management

 Category Overview

 Fruits are generally high in natural sugars, water, and vitamin C. Some fruits have more lysine than arginine, such as papaya, mango, apricot, apple, pear, figs, and avocado.
-These fruits can help slow down or relieve herpes outbreaks, as lysine can counteract the effects of arginine.
+These fruits can help inhibit or lower herpes outbreaks, as lysine can counteract the effects of arginine.
 Other fruits have more arginine than lysine, such as oranges, tangerines, grapes, bananas, strawberries, and kiwis.
 These fruits can still be consumed in moderation, as they have other health benefits.

 Practical Recommendations

-Eating a balanced and nutritious diet that supports your immune system and reduces inflammation.
-This means consuming plenty of fruits, vegetables, whole grains, lean protein, and healthy fats, and avoiding processed foods, added sugars, alcohol, and caffeine.
+A diverse and nutritious diet that supports your immune system and fights inflammation is essential.
+This means you should eat lots of fruits, vegetables, whole grains, lean protein, and healthy fats, and steer clear of processed foods, added sugars, alcohol, and caffeine, which can harm your health.

 Taking other food supplements that can improve your immunity and protect your cells from oxidative stress, such as vitamin C, zinc, selenium, and antioxidants.